Umuzi-org/tech-department/content/projects/basic-flow-control-katas/_index.md

 ## What does success look like

-Katas are pretty common in coding (and martil arts).
+Katas are pretty common in coding (and martial arts).
 Katas are about practicing and perfecting fundamental skills.
 There are a few different skills we need to see here.

 The first thing is Git!
 It's seriously important so we want to see you developing good habits.